 As a Law student, you will learn how to think critically, analyse complex facts and issues, and persuade by logical argument.
 You will gain a comprehensive grounding in working with statutes, cases, and other legal materials.
 You will understand about the law in its wider social, political, and historical contexts.

 - UC is ranked in the top 150 universities in the world for Law (QS World University Rankings by Subject, 2018).

-- The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
-Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
+- The School's lecturers are respected internationally, write important textbooks, and act as public commentators on the law.
+Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School's curriculum.
 International visitors to the School provide specialist courses on a regular basis and students are able to attend guest lectures by Supreme Court Judges.

 The Law School environment